National Wildlife Refuge

 Learn More >>

-On the Lake Lowell sector, refuge managers manipulate habitats for migratory birds and native wildlife.
+On the Lake Lowell Unit, refuge managers manipulate habitats for migratory birds and native wildlife.
 These programs include farming, fire management, plant control, wildlife surveys, and banding.

 Approximately 240 acres are irrigated and farmed cooperatively to provide food and cover for wildlife.
 Refuge managers maintain riparian forests near the lake by removing invasive trees like Russian olive and saltcedar.
 They also set prescribed fires to improve wildlife habitat and reduce fuel loads in the riparian forests and maintain nesting habitat on the Snake River islands.